 A searchable database that provides detailed information about many of the state and federal programs available to medical and other health professions students.

 The Dean’s Opportunity Fund for Graduate School Application provides need-based financial assistance to CAS students planning to pursue a terminal degree (PhD, MD, JD, MSW, MFA).
 Students are able to receive up to $500 for application related expenses (e.g., program application fees; travel expenses associated with admissions interviews; fees for LSAC, AMCAS, AACOMAS).
 In order to be eligible, students must be enrolled in a CAS degree or certificate program; be pursuing admission to an outstanding terminal degree program; have demonstrated financial need.
-For more information and link to the application, click here.
+View more information and application instructions for the Dean's Opportunity Fund.

 Health Professions Scholarship Program (HPSP)